Ram Mandir: Fundraising

-The public were warned of instances in which online scammers posed as fundraisers.
+The public was warned of instances in which online scammers posed as fundraisers.
+The temple has also attracted a number of controversies due to alleged misuse of donation, sidelining of its major activists, and politicisation of the temple by the Bharatiya Janata Party.

 Construction

 The Shri Ram Janmbhoomi Teerth Kshetra trust began the first phase of construction of the Ram Mandir in March 2020.
 The COVID-19 pandemic lockdown in India caused a temporary suspension of the construction.
 On 25 March 2020, Ram's idol was moved to a temporary location in the presence of the Chief Minister of Uttar Pradesh, Yogi Adityanath.
 In preparation for the temple's construction, the Vishva Hindu Parishad (VHP) organised a 'ISO', in which individuals would gather at different places to chant the 'Vijay Mahamantra' – ISO, on 6 April 2020.
 This was said to ensure "victory over hurdles" in constructing the temple.

 It was officially announced by Champat Rai, the General Secretary of the Sri Ram Janmbhoomi Kshetra Trust, that 22 January 2024 would be the scheduled date for the installation of the Ram Lalla idol in the garbhagriha (sanctum sanctorum).
 On 25 October 2023, a formal invitation was extended to Prime Minister Narendra Modi to attend the ceremony.

 In 2020, the national spokesperson of the Nirmohi Akhara, Mahant Sitaram Das, criticised the BJP's decision to have the temple foundation begun by Narendra Modi and said that the work of building the temple should be done only by the religious priests.
 A number of Hindutva proponents, including online social media influencers, raised objections over the temple's construction with regards to its design and involvement of the Muslims, claiming that they found Islamic motifs in the Ram Mandir.
 Champat Rai, the general secretary of the Shri Ram Janmabhoomi Teerth Kshetra trust, responded to these concerns by saying that temple was being sculpted by experts, and there could be no question about their religion.

 The vice-president of the Hindu Mahasabha, Pandit Ashok Sharma, said that the BJP "got the entire thing politicised."

 A number of opposition parties, as well as BJP members themselves, have criticised the BJP for using the temple to for gain political mileage.
 The President of the Congress, Mallikarjun Kharge, had questioned the authority of Home Minister Amit Shah, after he declared the opening date of the temple.
 The BJP leader Subramanian Swamy questioned Prime Minister Narendra Modi's involvement in Ram Mandir's inauguration.
 The Congress MP Shashi Tharoor has criticised the Indian media for diverting attention from critical governance issues by overly focusing on the temple.